Mali Empire

-The Mali Empire (Manding: Mandé or Manden Duguba; مالي) was an empire in West Africa from c.
-1226 to 1610.
+The Mali Empire (Note: Manding: Mandé or Manden Duguba; مالي) was an empire in West Africa from c.
+1235 to 1610.
 The empire was founded by Sundiata Keita (c.
-1214) and became renowned for the wealth of its rulers, especially Mansa Musa (Musa Keita).
+1214) and became renowned for the wealth of its monarchs, especially Mansa Musa (Musa Keita).
 At its peak, Mali was the largest empire in West Africa, widely influencing the culture of the region through the spread of its language, laws, and customs.

 The empire began as a small Mandinka kingdom at the upper reaches of the Niger River, centered around the Manding region.
 It began to develop during the 11th and 12th centuries as the Ghana Empire, or Wagadu, declined and trade epicentres shifted southward.
 The history of the Mali Empire before the 13th century is unclear, as there are conflicting and imprecise accounts by both Arab chroniclers and oral traditionalists.
 The first ruler for which there is accurate written information is Sundiata Keita, a warrior-prince of the Keita dynasty who was called upon to free the local people from the rule of the king of the Sosso Empire, Soumaoro Kanté.
 The conquest of Sosso in c.
 1235 marked the emergence of Mali as a major power, with the Kouroukan Fouga as its constitution.